weaviate/weaviate-io/developers/contributor-guide/current/getting-started/commit-guidelines.md

 * Tests are essential, and you should describe how you tested your changes locally and whether you discovered any other breaking changes.
 ```

+Taking time to write consist, specific, and accurate git commit messages will help the reader, who will thank you for it.
+This will often include your future self!
+So think of it as an investment, with a focus on communicating your message clearly.

 ## More Examples
-Additional examples of git commit message are below:
+We include additional git commit message examples below:

-* Fixing a bug
+* For a bugfix

 ```text
 fix: static version number on quickstart page